3 DAYS FROM $1,199

 3 DAYS FROM $1,099

 On this epic North Sea experience, dive deep into the rich, natural beauty of the U.K. and Scandinavia's lesser-known destinations, all while being awe-inspired by striking historic sites and a diverse, fascinating local culture along the way.
 Start in Edinburgh where you'll climb aboard the Royal Yacht Britannia, then set sail for adventure toward the legendary Scottish Highlands and the northern Orkney Islands.
-Explore more of Viking lore before reaching Norway and the colorful city of Bergen, moving onto charming Oslo and Swedish tradition in Gothenburg, then concluding your Scandinavian leg in modern Copenhagen, complete with a scenic canal ride.
+Explore more of Viking lore before reaching Norway and the enchanting village of Eidfjord, moving onto charming Oslo and Swedish tradition in Gothenburg, then concluding your Scandinavian leg in modern Copenhagen, complete with a scenic canal ride.

 You can also expect impeccable service, exquisite dining, and spacious, finely-appointed staterooms (most with private balconies).
 Take advantage of a host of amenities such as a spa, library, gift shop, theater, lounge, two-story observation deck, fitness center, and more.
 Plus, get in-depth insights into the cultures of your destinations with an onboard Resident Lecturer to guide talks and discussions.